 That’s TV Cumbria produced a short video (below) covering the Cumbria in Bloom Awards Ceremony.

 Penrith in Bloom Short Film

-Here below is a film describing our town’s projects, all of which are involved in both Cumbria and Britain in Bloom Competitions.
+Below is a film describing Penrith’s gardening and environmental projects involved in the Cumbria and Britain in Bloom Competitions.
 The film was shown to both sets of judges before their tours of the town on 9th July and 2nd August respectively.

 ‘Penrith In Bloom’ Portfolio, 2019

 The portfolio below, complete with text, images and indication of judging criteria met, illustrates key ‘Penrith in Bloom’ projects and developments.
-It was compiled by PTC for the Cumbria and Britain in Bloom judges before they arrived in town to showcase what they would see in town and assist in their assessments.
+It was compiled by PTC for the Cumbria and Britain in Bloom judges before they arrived in town to showcase what they would experience and assist in their assessments.

 Below are a few images taken during the Cumbria in Bloom judges tour.
 Click on each image to enlarge.
 When the results of the Regional competition are announced in September, we will post them on this page.